 1. Perception

-Each agent begins by gathering information from its environment using available tools.
-This could be:
+Each agent begins by gathering information from its environment using available external tools.
+For example:

 - A logistics agent pulling delivery data from a tracking API